Who plays mobile games?

 More than 2.4 billion people play mobile games every year, representing a ridiculously large market that advertisers and game developers are vying for a chunk of.
-These games can be monetised in various ways.
-In app advertising, freemium games, in-app purchases and paid games are the most common.
+These games can be monetized in various ways.
+In-app advertising, freemium games, in-app purchases, and paid games are the most common.
 Gaming streaming subscriptions like GameMine are also becoming increasingly popular.

-With such a widespread and diverse adoption of mobile games as well as ways to monetise them, let’s have a look at who exactly is playing the various types of mobile games.
+With such widespread and diverse adoption of mobile games as well as ways to monetize them, let’s have a look at who exactly is playing the various types of mobile games.